Looking for lawyers in Ottawa? Meet the MG Law team

 Working with the public and in team settings has helped me be sensitive to the value of others’ opinions and ideas.
 I’ve also honed my diplomacy and resourcefulness and developed creative problem-solving tactics.
 My dedication to the field of law, my interest in health, my ample research experience, and my consistent application of evidence-based principles, are all skills that I apply in my day-to-day work at MG Law.

 Hailing from a small French community, I am fluently bilingual and am pleased to serve my clients in both French and English.
-I am also a proud member of the Ontario Trial Lawyers Association (OTLA), the County of Carleton Law Association (CCLA), and the American Association for Justice (AAJ).
+I am also a proud member of the Ontario Trial Lawyers Association (OTLA) and the County of Carleton Law Association (CCLA).

 Important steps to take when injured